-CHBRP had previously conducted thorough literature searches on this topic in 2016 for AB 2372.
+CHBRP had previously conducted thorough literature searches on this topic in 2017 for AB 1534 and in 2016 for AB 2372.
 While some studies may refer to HIV specialists, as defined in the bill language, it is hard to disentangle the term HIV specialist, HIV provider, HIV primary care physician, and infectious disease physician.
 Two recent studies provide limited evidence that providers with more experience/expertise in HIV provide equivalent or better primary care screening services to persons living with HIV/AIDS (PLWH) compared to providers with less HIV experience/expertise or generalists.